Fix AI Search Visibility: A Pakistani SME GEO Audit in 15 Minutes

 The visibility gap traditional SEO ignores

 Traditional SEO audits check rankings, backlinks, page speed, and technical crawl errors.
 These metrics measure how Google’s index sees your site.
-AI search engines — ChatGPT with web search, Perplexity, Google AI Mode powered by Gemini 3.5 Flash — operate on a different selection mechanism.
-These engines synthesize answers from multiple sources, typically citing 3–5 domains per response.
+AI search engines — ChatGPT with web search, Perplexity, Google AI Mode and other AI-assisted search experiences — operate on a different selection mechanism.
+These engines synthesize answers from multiple sources, and citation counts vary by platform, query, and interface.

 The fix is simple.
 You need a GEO audit — a structured check of whether AI engines see, cite, and correctly represent your business across the queries your customers actually use.